 Leader in Horizontal Steam Autoclaves

-Horizontal autoclaves are preferred throughout Great Britain for all uses: Medical, industrial, research, and education.
-Most of these units are outfitted with rectangular pressure vessels with automatic moving doors, jackets and integral steam generators.
-These vessels are excellent if your primary task is sterilizing large items or operating in a CSSD department.
-But if you’re doing anything else–especially preparing growth media, processing waste loads, or testing materials–that medical type of vessel will quickly become a hinderance.
+Horizontal autoclaves are preferred throughout the world for many uses: medical, industrial, research, and education.
+Most of these sterilizer units are outfitted with rectangular pressure vessels.
+Rectangular vessels are excellent if your primary task is sterilizing flat trays of surgical instruments.
+But if you’re doing anything else–especially preparing growth media, processing waste loads, or testing materials–that rectangular vessel will quickly become a hindrance.

-Priorclave horizontal autoclaves are built both around cylindrical vessels,with roughly half as many moving parts as the more complicated competing powerdoor rectangular units and manual door rectangular vessels where a larger chamber is required.
-Although the powerdoor units are also available if required.
-Priorclave designs specify easily sourced non-proprietary components whenever possible.
+Priorclave horizontal autoclaves are built around cylindrical vessels.
+With roughly half as many moving parts as competing rectangular units, Priorclave designs specify easily sourced non-proprietary components whenever possible.
 This reduces both scheduled and unscheduled maintenance, and makes service calls quicker, less disruptive, and less expensive.
 Priorclave drives down the total operating cost for its horizontal autoclaves by minimizing maintenance, maximizing energy/water efficiency, and offering a robust control system that stays out of your way.

 Horizontal Steam Autoclaves